fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 `gg`                | Goto line `[count]`, default is first line `f{char}`\`F{char}` | Forward/backward to next occurrence of {char}
 `t{char}`\`T{char}` | Forward/backward till (before) next occurrence of {char}
+`H`/`M`/`L`         | Jump to the top/middle/bottom of the screen

 Words:

 Command             | Effect
-Capital w/e/b below | Move WORD rather than word wise `w`/`e`             | Forward to start/end of current or next word `b`/`ge`            | Backward to start/end of current or previous word
+`w`/`e`             | Forward to start/end of current or next word `b`/`ge`            | Backward to start/end of current or previous word Capital w/e/b       | Move WORD rather than word wise

 Text objects:

-- Text objects come in two types: those within a pair of delimiters (e.g. text inside parentheses) and chucks of text.
+- Text objects come in two types: those within a pair of delimiters (e.g. text inside parentheses) and chucks of text (Vim calls them "block" and "non-block" objects).

 - They can be moved over or selected.